 This law applies to everyone who works in childcare or at a daycare facility, even if they are not employees, which means that childcare volunteers are also required to undergo the same criminal history and background verification checks.

-Federal Laws about Doing a Daycare Background Check
+Federal Laws About Doing a Daycare Background Check

 The federal laws surrounding a daycare background check are fairly new, which means that many states are still working to implement them.
 However, a number of states already have specific laws in place concerning what kind of checks must be run on anyone who works with children.